 When the failsafe will trigger¶

-If enabled and set-up correctly the radio failsafe will trigger if:
+If enabled and set-up correctly the radio failsafe will trigger if any of these conditions occur for more than RC_FS_TIMEOUT seconds:

-- The vehicle travels outside of RC range and signal is lost for more than 0.5 second
+The vehicle travels outside of RC range and signal is lost.

 What will happen¶